nhcooper123/macro-group-info/HelpGeomorph.md

 I won't go into anymore detail here as the links below have great descriptions.
 Make sure you read these carefully, as PCA is simple but often misunderstood.

-PCA is pretty simple to do in geomorph (see links below), and geomorph also has some great plotting functions for plotting landmarks at this stage.
+PCA is pretty simple to do in R with [geomorph](https://cran.r-project.org/web/packages/geomorph/geomorph.pdf) (see links below for help), and geomorph also has some great plotting functions for plotting landmarks at this stage.

 ## 6. Error checking/sensitivity analyses
 This needs to be considered from the *start of a project and throughout*.
 Essentially we want to ensure that any results you obtain are due to super exciting biology, not to some kind of error or bias.
 This is probably the most important step in doing good science.

 Errors can crop up in all kinds of procedures, from the way you take a photo to the way you run an analysis in R. As you work through the project, think carefully about things that might introduce error.
 Then think about ways you can test whether there is any error (there's almost always going to be some) and how big it is.
 To help get you thinking, think about whether someone else following your protocol would get the same result?

 A quick aside: there will be additional steps of error checking in your later analyses that we call sensitivity analyses.
 I often think of these as trying really hard to break your result.
 If you don't break it then it's more likely to be correct.
 For example, you might wonder if your significant result is because you have 20 specimens from one species that are driving the pattern.
-In this case, repeat the analysis removing those species - do you get the same result?
+In this case, repeat the analysis removing those specimens - do you get the same result?
 You may need to use rarefaction or similar to deal with sample size differences.
-If you're assuming males and females are the same so you can use non-sexed individuals you should check this is true using specimens with sex data.
+If you're assuming males and females are the same so you can use non-sexed individuals, you should check this is true using specimens with sex data.
 This is just to point out that error checking doesn't end once you've got your landmarks together, it continues to the end of the project.
-Note that often you'll pop these kinds of analyses into an appendix if they aren't significant.
+Note that often you'll pop these kinds of analyses into an appendix.

 ## 7. Additional analyses
 This is the point where things get (even more) interesting!
-You now have all your shape data, and it's time to actually investigate the questions you wanted to answer when you started the project!
+You now have all your shape data (in the form of principal components scores for each species), and it's time to actually investigate the questions you wanted to answer when you started the project!
 Woo!

 Of course this means the analyses you choose will depend on your *question*.
 There are as many methods as there are questions, so I can't give specific advice here.
 But the first step is always to go away and read lots of papers asking similar questions.
 What methods do they use?
 Are these possible with your data?

+You may also want to do something a bit more complex with geometric morphometrics.
+In this case I'd start by seeing if the analysis is possible in geomorph and go from there.

 ## Getting help with geometric morphometrics
 1. I highly advise getting hold of this book ([Zelditch et al. 2012](http://store.elsevier.com/Geometric-Morphometrics-for-Biologists/Miriam-Zelditch/isbn-9780123869036/)) and reading the first few chapters, plus any chapters later in the book that are relevant to the analyses you will be doing.